A1Tman/scd30_zigbee/README.md

    - Begin taking measurements
    - Report values to the Zigbee coordinator
    - Handle any configuration commands from the network
+### Button Controls

+The boot button is linked to GPIO 9 and has multiple functions:

+#### Quick Press Patterns
+All quick press sequences must be completed within 3 seconds:

+* **Two quick presses**
+  * Displays diagnostic information about the device

+* **Three quick presses**
+  * Toggles debug mode for advanced logging

+* **Four quick presses**
+  * Resets device to factory settings
+  * Use with caution - will clear all settings

+#### Long Press
+* **Network Rejoin**
+  * Hold button for 3 seconds continuously
+  * Forces device to leave current network and attempt to rejoin
+  * Useful when device loses connection or needs to join a different network

+> **Note:** All button presses include 100ms debounce protection to prevent false triggers.

 ## Error Handling